reyemtm/reyemtm.github.io/README.md

-#Clean Blog by Start Bootstrap - Jekyll Version - Modified
+##Clean Blog - Jekyll Version - Modified

 This is a modified version of the Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).